lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-In the case of Hardware Security Modules (HSM), the definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asyncronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.
+In the case of Hardware Security Modules (HSM), the definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asynchronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.
 "Freshness" typically implies both asserting that the data was generated at a certain point-in-time, as well as providing non-replayability.